-Defendant's bias reporting system violates the First and Fourteenth Amendments because it chills speech.
+Defendant's bias reporting system violates the First and Fourteenth Amendments because it chills speech through content based speech restrictions.

-- 81. The allegations in the preceding paragraphs are incorporated herein by reference. - 82.
+- 97. The allegations in the preceding paragraphs are incorporated herein by reference. - 98.
 "The government must abstain from regulating speech when the specific motivating ideology or the opinion or perspective of the speaker is the rationale for the restriction."
-Rosenberger, 515 U.S. 819 at 829. - 83.
+Rosenberger, 515 U.S. 819 at 829. - 99.
 Bias response systems chill speech even where there is no formal sanction against individual students.
 See Speech First, Inc. v.
 Schlissel, 939 F.3d 756, 765 (6th Cir.
-2019) (holding that bias reporting systems create "an objective chill based on the functions of the Response Team"). - 84.
+2019) (holding that bias reporting systems create "an objective chill based on the functions of the Response Team"). - 100.
 Though the government may legitimately regulate speech that crosses the line into bullying, especially in the school setting, Davis v.
 Monroe Cty.
-Bd. of Educ., 526 U.S. 629, 650 (1999), the government does not have permission to grant a heckler's veto to any student who files a report based on a single incident of speech that the hearer found offensive.
+Bd.
+Of Educ., 526 U.S. 629, 650 (1999), the government does not have permission to grant a heckler's veto to any student who files a report based on a single incident of speech that the hearer found offensive. - 101.
+The Board, in making policy for LCPS, is acting under color of state law. - 102.
+LCPS, in defining the scope of "bias incidents," has created contentbased regulations of speech subject to strict scrutiny, because only speech about certain matters can possibly be reported as "bias incidents." - 103.
+There is no compelling government interest in LCPS' bias reporting system.

-- 85. The Board, in making policy for LCPS, is acting under color of state law. - 86.
-LCPS, in defining the scope of "bias incidents," has created content-based regulations of speech subject to strict scrutiny, because only speech about certain matters can possibly be reported as "bias incidents."
-The "bias incident" reporting system also chills speech based on viewpoint knowing that the equity ambassadors who will judge their peers' speech must hold certain viewpoints in order to secure their positions. - 87.
-There is no compelling government interest in LCPS' bias reporting system. - 88.
-The bias reporting system is not narrowly tailored to serve any government interest. - 89.
-There is no important government interest in the bias reporting system. - 90.
-The bias reporting system is not substantially related to any government interest. - 91.
+- 104. The bias reporting system is not narrowly tailored to serve any government interest. - 105.
+There is no important government interest in the bias reporting system. - 106.
+The bias reporting system is not substantially related to anygovernment interest. - 107.
 Plaintiff is therefore entitled to declaratory and injunctive relief and nominal damages under 24 U.S.C. § 1983.